dphiffer/linky/README.md

 ## Design based on BOIYNB

-The text treatment is based on [Jonathan Vingiano’s](http://jonathanvingiano.com/) iconic [Barack Obama Is Your New Bicycle](http://barackobamaisyournewbicycle.com/).
+The text treatment is based on [Mat Honan’s](http://www.honan.net/) iconic [Barack Obama Is Your New Bicycle](http://barackobamaisyournewbicycle.com/).